wazo-platform/wazo-doc/source/system/https_certificate.rst

 X.509 certificates are used to authorize and secure communications with the server.
 They are mainly used for HTTPS, but can also be used for SIPS, CTIS, WSS, etc.

-There are two categories of certificates in XiVO:
+There are two categories of certificates in Wazo:

 * the default certificate, used for HTTPS in the web interface, REST APIs and WebSockets
 * the certificates created and managed via the web interface